Perspective | Out of uncertainty comes a new Nationals motto: ‘Suck it up and deal with it’

 Let there be joy.
 The Nationals’ romp to the District’s first World Series title — an accomplishment that still hasn’t been celebrated at Nats Park in front of Nats fans — (in)famously began with a 19-31 start to the 2019 season.
 Overcoming that is an accomplishment.
 It is not a blueprint.

-So here come the Braves, then the Dodgers, then the Cardinals both in St. Louis and again in Washington, and then the Mets in New York — all in the first month, all potentially with a compromised roster.
+So here come the Braves, then the Dodgers, then the Cardinals in St. Louis and later in Washington, plus the Mets in New York — all in the first month, all potentially with a compromised roster.

 At least, finally, there will be baseball.